thelindat/linden_outlawalert/README.md

 ```
 You can define infoM2 and info2 for an additional line of text.
 If you are triggering the event from a client make sure you use TriggerServerEvent.

-Lastly, you can use the below code to use the report chance export.
+You can use the below code to use the report chance export.
 Setting the last number higher will reduce the likelihood of a notification being sent.
 ```
 local chance = exports['linden_outlawalert']:zoneChance('Custom', GetEntityCoords(PlayerPedId(), exports['linden_outlawalert']:getStreet(), 2)
 if chance then
 	do stuff
 end
 ```
+If you want to display a players street and zone then you can use `local street = exports['linden_outlawalert']:getStreet()` from the clientside.

 # Credits: